-☐ You must verify that the ind Program before enrolling. vidual gym/fitness location or service provider participates in the in the Program, your Prograservice provider through the by a participating service promembership rates of the sea service provider once that cancel your membership will policy of the applicable service. r you use, including a gym or fitness location, ceases to participate in participation and waived monthly membership rate with such Program will be discontinued until you join another service offered evider.
-You will be responsible for paying the standard vice provider should you elect to continue to receive services from service provider ceases to participate in our Program.
-If you wish to h such service provider, you can opt to do so per the cancellation ice provider, including the applicable gym or fitness location.
-You on rights with a service provider when you initially elect to sign up
+☐ You must verify that the individual gym/fitness location or service Program before enrolling. e provider participates in the If a Program service provider you use, including a gym or fitness in the Program, your Program participation and waived monthly service provider through the Program will be discontinued until y by a participating service provider.
+You will be responsible for p membership rates of the service provider should you elect to con a service provider once that service provider ceases to participate cancel your membership with such service provider, you can open policy of the applicable service provider, including the applicable should review your termination rights with a service provider when with such service provider. membership rate with such you join another service offered paying the standard ntinue to receive services from te in our Program.
+If you wish to to do so per the cancellation e gym or fitness location.
+You